 - Enhance leaders’ self-knowledge to clarify their plans for ongoing leadership development

-- Strengthen participants’ commitment to sustaining an organizational climate at the University that is focused on quality, responsiveness, and inclusion
+- Strengthen participants’ commitment to sustaining an organizational climate at the University that is focused on quality, responsiveness, appreciation, and inclusion.

 - Development of professional leadership skills

-At the program’s start, participants will complete an intensive leadership assessment, including personality style inventories and 360° Feedback.
-Throughout the program, participants will examine the ways in which their individual styles and behaviors impact their colleagues and workplace environment.
+Participants complete an intensive leadership assessment at the program's start, including personality style inventories and 360° Feedback.
+Throughout the program, participants will examine how their individual styles and behaviors impact their colleagues and workplace environment.
 A significant portion of the interactive sessions and readings will deal with professional leadership skill development.

 - Interaction with national, state, and university leaders on the subjects of higher education, the medical center, and the university environment

-Participants will learn about the challenges facing institutions of higher education, specifically VCU.
+Participants will learn about the challenges facing higher education institutions, specifically VCU.
 University administrators will participate in the program as panelists and discussants with participants.
 Topics will include a full range of academic, medical center, and administrative issues.

 - Mentors and protégés

 Participants will have the opportunity to meet individually with a senior-level University leader.
 Mentors are encouraged to have at least four meetings with participants.
-During these meetings, mentors and participants may discuss leadership challenges, share perspectives on VCU, and/or focus on the individual development of the participant.
+During these meetings, mentors and participants may discuss leadership challenges, share perspectives on VCU, and/or focus on the participant's individual development.